Best State Parks

 For a completely different vibe, Minnesota’s Itasca State Park hosts not just a hundred lakes, but the headwaters of the Mississippi River.
 The Minnesota winter doesn’t stop local families from enjoying walks or snowshoeing on the park’s trails, and the visitor center’s warming house makes for a welcoming pit stop.

-Spending the night in a state park does not necessarily means pitching a tent.
+Spending the night in a state park does not necessarily mean pitching a tent.
 You can also book cabins, as in Carolina Beach State Park, North Carolina, or cottages, as in New York’s Wildwood State Park.
 Three Utah state parks offer stays in teepees, and you can find yurts in Colorado.

-Then there are parks with much larger buildings.
+Then, there are parks with much larger buildings.
 The 117-room Lodge Montgomery Bell sits by Lake Acorn in Montgomery Bell State Park, 40 minutes from Nashville, Tenn.
 Also by a lake is the wood-and-stone lodge at Pennyrile Forest State Resort Park, Kentucky.

 It’s hard to think of a less intrusive way to connect with nature than bird watching.
 Thousands of state parks are great for bird watching, so look for the ones located on migration paths, like Montauk Point and Camp Hero State Parks at the eastern tip of New York’s Long Island, or Ohio’s East Harbor State Park, by Lake Erie.
-You know what they say about the earlybird, so bring a cozy fleece to guard against the morning chill.
+You know what they say about the early bird, so bring a cozy fleece to guard against the morning chill.

 When birdwatching at these state parks, you can also enjoy other natural elements along their miles of trails, like wildflowers, trees, bluffs, rock formations, and local wildlife.